SubjectsSubjects(version: 983)

 Teaching methods -

-Forms of teaching in this module include lectures, seminars, practices, conferences, and e-learning tasks to be completed in Moodle.
+Forms of teaching in this module include lectures, seminars, practices, conferences, and e-learning excercises to be completed in Moodle.

 Requirements to the exam -

 To be eligible to register for the final exam, students must first obtain credits for both the Winter and Summer semesters.
 These credits are earned by successfully passing all the required tests and meeting all criteria listed below.
 Specifically, passing any oral exam requires a minimum grade of 3 (or C).
-For course tests or each of their parts, students must achieve at least 1 point, and a minimum of 13 points across the 3 course tests before the end of the respective semester.
+At the end of each semester, students have to pass the Combined Test (minimum of 75% altogether, and 50% for each of its parts) or achieve at least 1 point from every Course Test, and a minimum of 13 points across the respective semester.
 For all other tests, the passing criteria are set by the respective departments and must be met as specified.

 Requirements for Credits - Winter Semester: